rrachleanne/ParQueen_MarketPlace/README.md

 3. Simple Forms - A easy to use, user friendly login, profile and product form that captures all the necessary information and informs if there is an error.
 4. Google Maps - Static Google maps integrated to pick up the location by the input address as it picks up the latitude and longitude automatically to then render a map for users to easily identify where the carspots are.
 5. Stripe - Payments are now processed using a world-wide trusted gateway to securely handle any online payments.
 This makes it convenient for both parties involved.
-6. Heroku - An application that to power the ParQueen application online, securely and quickly for users to access anywhere at anytime.
+6. Heroku - An application that powers the ParQueen Marketplace online, securely and quickly for users to access anywhere at anytime.

 #### Model - Relationships

 For what may look like a complex application with a many Models, the ParQueen application is designed to not have complex Model relationships.
-Excluding the Application_record.rb Model there are a total of three Models, these are:
+Excluding the Application_record.rb Model, there are a total of three Models, these are:

 - User
 - Products